 What happens when Google removes a Business Profile

 When Google removes a Business Profile, all its associated content is removed from Google data sources.
 Any links to the account will no longer be visible on local search engine results.
-Additionally, you will no longer have access to the account dashboard or any related management tools.
+You will no longer have access to the account dashboard or any related management tools.

 How to prevent a Google Business Profile suspension?